Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 - Run even when off
 You can always start syncing
-- Conn to any AP
+- When connected to AP
 Sync can start if the wireless LAN is connected to the any access point.
-- Has private address
+- Private IP address only
-You can start synchronization when the IP address is a private address
+Synchronization can be started when the IP address is a private address
-- IP Address List
+- Registered in the IP address list
-You can start syncing only if the WiFi IP address matches one of the specified addresses.
-You can also directly add the current IP address your device is connected to through the IP selection list.
+You can start synchronization when the IP address is registered in the IP address list.
 You can use wildcards for the filter. (e.g: 192.168.100.\*, 192.168.\*.\*.)

 ### Allow  sync with all IP addresses (include public)